Brunei Energy Services & Trading: Corporate history

-Petroleum was discovered off Brunei in the 1950s.
-After Brunei won full independence from the United Kingdom in 1984, it nationalized all onshore and offshore mineral rights.
+Petroleum was discovered off the coast of Brunei in the 1950s.
+After Brunei became independence from the United Kingdom in 1984, like other established companies operating in Brunei at that time, it nationalised all onshore and offshore mineral rights.
 The new nation had little petroleum exploration, development, or production capacity of its own.
-Instead, the government continued the long-standing practice of the British to lease petroleum rights to foreign companies.
+Instead, the government continued its long-standing practice of contracting the British to lease petroleum rights to foreign companies.
 Under the new regime, these companies in turn granted the government a percentage interest in any crude oil or natural gas discovered.
 PetroleumBRUNEI was created to help build domestic upstream, midstream, and downstream capacity.

 Offshore exploration and development in Brunei waters largely ceased in 2003 after Malaysia disputed the exact maritime boundaries between the two nations.
-In March 2009, the two nations signed agreements which defined these boundaries, and which allocated profits from oil and gas development to each nation on a percentage basis when the oilfield lay in a cross-boundary area.
+In March 2009, the two nations signed agreements which defined these boundaries, and which allocated profits from oil and gas development to each nation on a percentage basis, when the oilfield lay in a cross-boundary area.
 Joint development of offshore petroleum resources began again.
-By 2013, Brunei was the fourth-largest oil exporter in Southeast Asia.
+By 2013, Brunei was the fourth-largest oil exporter in south-east Asia.
 It exported about 160,000 barrels of oil per day.

 In October 2013, China National Offshore Oil Corporation and PetroleumBRUNEI established a joint venture to provide oilfield services.
 Brunei, which was the world's ninth-largest liquified natural gas (LNG) exporter in 2013, also created a joint venture with the Malaysian oil company, Petronas, to build a natural gas liquification plant in British Columbia, Canada.
 The move would give PetroleumBRUNEI new and additional expertise in the LNG industry.

-PetrleumBRUNEI received its first lease to explore and develop petroleum right in a foreign nation in 2014, when it won an auction for onshore rights in an area of Mayanmar.
+PetroleumBRUNEI received its first lease to explore and develop petroleum right in a foreign nation in 2014, when it won an auction for onshore rights in an area of Myanmar.
 The project there would be jointly developed with Myanma Oil and Gas Enterprise.

 The 2009 maritime boundary agreement led to talks which did not reach a conclusion until 2019.
 A change in the Malaysian government led to new leadership dissatisfied with the percentage of profits received by Malaysia from the newly created Commercial Arrangement Area.
 These and other disputes were apparently resolved in June 2019, and PetroleumBRUNEI and Petronas agreed to accelerate development of large new natural gas resources discovered in the Kelidang gas field.
 Petronas cancelled the joint development operation in March 2020.

 PetroleumBRUNEI had originally been given responsibility for both petroleum industry development and regulation.
-However, in April 2020 regulatory authority was taken from the corporation and given to the new Petroleum Authority Brunei Darussalam.
-PetroleumBRUNEI was renamed Brunei Energy Services and Trading shortly thereafter.
+However, in April 2020, regulatory authority was taken from the corporation and given to the new Petroleum Authority Brunei Darussalam.